polluxparis/zebulon-table/README.md

 ## Saving updated data
 ### Steps
 * Complete validations (onCellQuit, onRowQuit)
+* onSaveBefore function execution,
+* errorHandler.onSaveBefore function execution,
-* props.onSaveBefore function execution,
+* onSave function execution,
 * errorHandler.onSave function execution,
-* props.onSave function execution,
 * this.onSaveAfter function execution,
 N.B. props.onSave is called with this.onSaveAfter as a callback.
 If the onSave is executed asynchronously (server update), the props.onSave should return undefined and the callback called with the updated message when the execution is completed, else mutate the message and return true or false.
 The message can be completed with an error message (message.error).